 What Should I Do if I Have Vertigo After a Car Accident?

-If you experience dizziness or vertigo after a car accident, get medical treatment immediately.
+If you experience dizziness after a car accident, get medical treatment immediately.
 The sooner you begin treatment, the better your chance of recovery.
-Be very honest with your doctor about everything you are feeling so they can diagnose you correctly.
+Be very honest with your doctor about everything you feel so the medical professional can diagnose you correctly.

 You may also need a referral to a specialist who can better treat the cause of your vertigo.
+You should also:

-- Follow all treatment plans and care recommendations from your doctor
+- Follow all treatment plans and care recommendations from your doctor.

-- Keep track of all medical expenses related to your car accident injuries
+- Keep track of all medical expenses related to your car accident injuries.

-- Call a car accident lawyer for help with your insurance claim
+- Call a car accident lawyer for help with your insurance claim.